 Avoid searching for this No Bake Fifteens recipe later, save it now!
 Pin it here:

 - 15 digestive biscuits (graham crackers in US)

 - 15 candied cherries (glacé cherries), cut in half

 - 1 cup desiccated coconut, to coat

-- Crush the digestive biscuits in a food processor or in a plastic bag with a rolling pin, then add them to a large mixing bowl.
-Cut each marshmallow into 4 pieces and add them to the bowl with halved cherries and condensed milk.
+- Crush the digestive biscuits (graham crackers) in a food processor or in a plastic bag with a rolling pin, then add them to a large mixing bowl.
+Cut each marshmallow into 4 pieces (if you are using regular sized marshmallows) and add them to the bowl with halved cherries and condensed milk.
 Mix until the ingredients are well combined and you have a sticky mixture.

 - Remove from fridge/ freezer cut into slices and serve.